antaldaniel/old_music_dataobservatory_eu/content/authors/andres/_index.md

   url: "https://dataobservatory.eu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Eexperienced international researcher with interests that lie at the intersection between data science and the humanities.
+bio: Experienced international researcher with interests that lie at the intersection between data science and the humanities.

 topics:
 - Ethnomusicology